 Melissa began with WEX in 1997 as a senior financial analyst for the global corporate payments company.
 She worked her way through numerous roles, including CFO and president of the Americas, and now holds its most senior position.
 Melissa led the company’s IPO in 2005 and has continued to spearhead WEX’s dramatic growth, both organically and through acquisitions.

 Born and raised in Maine, Melissa was recognized as Mainebiz’s 2012 Woman to Watch and 2017 Business Leader of the Year.
 She won the tribute to Women in Industry Award from the Maine Women’s Fund in 2015.
-She was also named PYMNTS.com’s Most Innovative Woman in Payments in 2014 and PaymentsSource’s Most Influential Woman in Payments in 2014.
+She was also named PYMNTS.com’s Most Innovative Woman in Payments in 2014 and PaymentsSource’s Most Influential Woman in Payments in 2014 and 2018.

 Melissa participates in extensive nonprofit work, including co-founding the Executive Women’s Forum as well as sponsoring and participating in Tri for a Cure.
 In 2010, Melissa co-founded sheJAMS, an all-women training club that allows women to train together in a non-competitive spirit.
 Additionally, she serves on the Maine Health Board of Directors, Dead River Company Board of Directors and is a former board member of the Center for Grieving Children.
 Melissa earned a bachelor’s in business administration from the University of Maine.

 What professional accomplishments are you most proud of?

 For me, it’s all about the people.
 I take the most satisfaction in creating and maintaining a great corporate environment in the midst of all our growth.
 I want to continue to make WEX a place where people really enjoy their work and are encouraged to grow and succeed.